 - Monitored their existing connections and network in fine grained detail.

 - Looked at the members of their company who were in different parts of the world and tried to assess whether they were places where network latency could slow them down and cause an inability to work.

 - Considered the Microsoft service Azure ExpressRoute to avoid issues.

 It pays to bear in mind that Office 365 supports automatic and programmed ways of moving large amounts of content, but speed can sometimes be an issue.
 Sometimes that can be as low as 1GB per hour – meaning plans need to be made ahead of time to compensate.

 Metalogix’s Diagnostic Manager is a purpose-built SharePoint monitoring tool, across network, content, and SQL, that allows your technicians and administrators to spot trouble quickly, so they can respond quickly.
 There’s no need for lengthy investigations into SharePoint issues – the tool automates notifications for thresholds and other problems, as well as containing historical performance data that can be analyzed smartly.

 This kind of tool enables 24/7 monitoring so that your team can be proactive about availability issues that may otherwise disrupt workflows.
 Users can also configure Office 365 alerts for content growth and changes to service levels; which is a pretty good weapon to have in your arsenal when looking into your task of network optimization and preparing for a company-wide migration to Office 365.

-To increase your readiness, read our ‘Five pillars for migration readiness’ series here.
+To increase your readiness, read our ‘Five Pillars to Optimize O365 Readiness’.
 And don’t forget to check back for the next post in the series: Database Migration.